There are three major varieties of oil palm: dura, pisifera, and tenera.

 If you get seed from an unreliable source, the pain will be more than raising a bastard child.

 Below is the stress you will go through before the palm reaches the maturity stage; fertilizer cost, the stress of managing farm labour, weeding, land acquisition, and so on.
+These articles (Annual or Daily labour: The cost implications and making the right decision, the Current state of AGRICULTURE in Nigeria)will give you more insight into the challenges you might or will encounter during the process of starting a palm plantation.
+So, you must do everything possible to get the right planting materials.

 Do you also know that your tenera can also be of different types in terms of fruit types?
 Oil palms produce either nigrescens or virescens fruit type.
 The most important thing is to get your planting material from a credible source.